Deep Image Harmonization by Bridging the Reality Gap: Conclusion

 \section{Conclusion}

-In this paper, we have contributed a large-scale rendered human harmonization dataset RHHarmony.
-We have also presented a cross-domain image harmonization network.
-Our constructed dataset and proposed network have made a big step towards bridging the gap between rendered images and real images for image harmonization.
+In this paper, we have contributed a large-scale rendered image harmonization dataset RdHarmony, which simulates the process of capturing the same scene under different illumination conditions based on 3D rendering techniques.
+We have also presented a cross-domain image harmonization network CharmNet to bridge the gap between rendered images and real images.
+Our constructed dataset and proposed network have made a big step towards jointly using rendered images and real images for image harmonization.